WASHINGTON — Business at U.S. services companies surged in July, the Institute for Supply Management reported Wednesday.

-The service-sector report measures growth at companies that employ 90 percent of the workforce, including retail, construction, health care and financial services.
+The ISM is a trade group of purchasing managers.
+Its services survey covers businesses that employ 90 percent of workers, including retail, construction, health care and financial services companies.

 The performance of the services sector last month was in contrast to U.S. manufacturing: On Monday, the institute reported that factories were less busy in June.
 Its manufacturing index slipped to 52.7 last month from 53.5 in June.
 Hiring slowed at U.S. factories last month, but production and new orders rose.